 On the Import your data into Shopify page, select PrestaShop from the drop-down menu.

 Under Upload files, click Add file and select the exported file.

 Click Continue import > Import.

-If your data import was successful, then you should see your product data in your Shopify admin.
+If your data import was successful, then your product data is available in your Shopify admin.
 If some of your products did not import, then you can add them manually.
 You can add a product manually after your data import.